Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 - Parent PIN: A 4-digit code that locks all account settings so your child can't disable privacy controls.
 Set this first.
 Without it, everything else is optional from your child's perspective.

 - Account Restrictions: Limits your child to a curated list of Roblox-approved games.
-This is the nuclear option — good for under-8s, probably too restrictive for older kids.
+This is the strict option — good for under-8s, probably too restrictive for older kids.

 - Chat Privacy: You can disable in-game chat entirely, limit it to friends only, or allow everyone.
 For under-13 accounts, Roblox applies automatic word filtering.